-Welcome to my review of the best hockey sticks for 2020.
+Welcome to my review of the best hockey sticks.

 There are quite a few sticks that really are popular amongst players, but the most popular stick brands are CCM and Bauer.